 - Safety practices will be implemented

-- All are required to wear a mask.
+- We strongly suggest all wear a mask.
 Please remain masked until just before your turn to receive Communion, then return the mask to your face.

 - Hand sanitizer dispensers will be filled, but you may also bring your own sanitizer.